 St Patrick’s Day Facts and Traditions

-Learning about culture and tradition should be part of your St Patrick’s Day learning activities!
+Learning about culture and tradition and the importance of St Patrick’s Day should be part of your St Patrick’s Day learning activities for kids!

 St Patrick’s Day Colors